-The James Madison University Police Department has received accreditation from the Virginia Law Enforcement Professional Standards Commission after in-depth review of every aspect of the agency’s organization, management, operations, and administration to assure the highest standards are practiced.
-The JMU police have the authority to enforce all regulations and laws, both of the University and of the Commonwealth of Virginia, within their jurisdiction which includes a core campus of 721 acres and 112 major buildings to include all university-owned, -leased or -controlled property, the adjacent streets and sidewalks and expanded off-campus jurisdiction within designated neighboring areas of the City of Harrisonburg through a concurrent jurisdiction agreement.
-Police officers are members of a patrol unit, an investigative/forensic unit or a crime prevention unit.
-Patrol units patrol the campus 24 hours a day, seven days a week while enforcing state statutes along with regulations of the university, protecting property, and responding to reported criminal incidents and traffic concerns.
-Four patrol officers are also Joint Task Force officers which augment the Harrisonburg Police Department in the surrounding extended patrol jurisdiction of JMU Police Department in the off-campus student housing areas adjacent to campus.
-The forensic unit consists of cyber and evidence gathering response personnel that work in concert with investigators which handle reported cases that require in-depth follow-up investigations.
+The James Madison University Police Department has received accreditation from the Virginia Law Enforcement Professional Standards Commission after an in-depth review of every aspect of the agency’s organization, management, operations, and administration to assure the highest standards are practiced.
+The JMU police have the authority to enforce all regulations and laws, both of the University and of the Commonwealth of Virginia, within their jurisdiction which includes a core campus of 721 acres and 148 buildings which includes all university-owned, -leased or -controlled property, the adjacent streets and sidewalks and expanded off-campus jurisdiction within designated neighboring areas of the City of Harrisonburg through a concurrent jurisdiction agreement.
+Police officers are members of a patrol division, an investigative division or an operations division.
+Patrol officers patrol the campus 24 hours a day, seven days a week while enforcing state statutes along with regulations of the university, protecting property, and responding to reported criminal incidents and traffic concerns.
+Four patrol officers and a sergeant are also Joint Task Force officers which augment the Harrisonburg Police Department in the surrounding extended patrol jurisdiction of JMU Police Department in the off-campus student housing areas adjacent to campus.
+The forensic unit consists of evidence gathering response personnel that work in concert with investigators which handle reported cases that require in-depth follow-up investigations.
 The operations division provides for the coordination of communications, crime prevention/analysis, and special events coordination to ensure appropriate levels of supervision, personnel, security, and traffic control are provided to ensure safety at these venues and provide for emergency situations that may arise.
 University police officers are graduates of state-affiliated regional criminal justice training academies and are required to complete 40 hours of in-service training biennially.
 All are certified by the State Department of Criminal Justice Services as police officers and are trained in all phases of law enforcement, including the use of firearms.
 Officers carry standard issue or approved firearms at all times and must maintain firearms proficiency through semiannual classroom training, qualification and certification at the firing range.

 The JMU Police Department utilizes automatic external defibulators (AEDs) in the field.
 All sworn personnel within the department have been trained on the proper use of AEDs and basic life support techniques (cardio-pulmonary resuscitation - CPR).

-All members of the JMU community are instructed to notify the JMU police immediately, or as soon as safely possible, of any situation or incident on or near campus that involves a significant emergency or dangerous situation that may pose an imminent or on-going threat to the health and safety of students, staff and visitors to the campus.
+All members of the JMU community are instructed to notify the JMU police of any situation or incident on or near campus that involves a significant emergency or dangerous situation that may pose an immediate or on-going threat to the health and safety of students, staff and visitors to the campus.